Monarch Butterfly Garden- Bring Home the Butterflies

 Here is more about the trust and what you can do to help support New Zealand monarchs:

-Monarch Butterfly New Zealand Trust Info
+Moth and Butterfly Trust of New Zealand Info

 Hi.
 I’ve got 3 swan plants in central Otago that have 6 caterpillars on them.
 We just had a -4.6 frost today and they are inside now alive.
 But should I have done that?
 I don’t want to mess with their cycle.
 We were shocked we had caterpillars in April to be fair and they haven’t changed yet.